-HR departments process vast amounts of sensitive information, so it’s essential that organisations take appropriate steps to secure that data.
+HR departments process vast amounts of sensitive information, so organisations must take appropriate steps to secure that data.

-Annex A.7 of ISO 27001 sets out the framework that enables organisations to do that.
+Annex A.7 of ISO 27001 sets out the framework for organisations to do that.

 ISO 27001 is the international standard that describes best practice for implementing an ISMS (information security management system), and Annex A.7 addresses human resource security specifically.